a0s/aws-architecture-design/README.md

 ## How to use this document

-- **What this is**: A personal “playbook” of architectural decisions and operational guardrails that tend to work well for typical web systems (SPA + API + DB) on AWS.
+- **What this is**: A personal “playbook” of architectural decisions and operational guardrails that tend to work well for typical web systems (Frontend + API + DB) on AWS.
 - **What this is not**: A strict template or a one-size-fits-all solution.
 Treat it as a baseline and adjust to workload, budget, latency, compliance, and team maturity.

 ## Application Requirements